nice-devone/nice-cxone-mobile-sdk-ios/README.md

 Set up your app to handle single-thread handling, multi-thread handling, or live chat.
 If your app is single-threaded, each of your contacts can have only one chat thread.
 Any interaction they have with your organization takes place in that one chat thread.
 If your app is multi-threaded, your customer can create as many threads as they want to discuss new topics.
 These threads can be active at the same time.
 Live chat is similar to the single-threaded configuration, but with the restriction that conversations cannot be initiated unless an agent is available.

-Use the [iOS SDK library](https://nice-devone.github.io/nice-cxone-mobile-sdk-ios/) as you work.
+Use the [iOS SDK library](https://nice-devone.github.io/nice-cxone-mobile-sdk-ios) as you work.

 > Important: The SDK utilizes a state-based architecture so it is not necessary to handle everything on your own.
 For example after establishing a connection, it is not necessary to load thread(s) on your own.
 The SDK automatically recovers existing or creates a new thread for single-threaded and loads thread metadata for multi-threaded channel configuration.
-However, if the chat channel contains a pre-chat survey, it is necessary to fill in the survey and manually create a new thread using the `ChatThreadsProvider.create(with:)` method, to which custom fields must be passed.
+However, if the chat channel contains a pre-chat survey, it is necessary to fill in the survey and manually create a new thread using the `ChatThreadListProvider.create(with:)` method, to which custom fields must be passed.

 1. Choose the manager where you want to add the SDK.
 Open the file.
 2. Import the SDKs into the controller you chose.